About Asbestos Exposure at Theda Clark Medical Center — Neenah, Wisconsin: Workers' Legal Guide

 Boilermakers who installed, inspected, and repaired the hospital’s central plant equipment are alleged to have experienced direct contact with high-temperature asbestos insulation during virtually every job.
 Boilermakers Local 107 members dispatched to Theda Clark may have been exposed when:

-- Inspecting Combustion Engineering or Babcock & Wilcox boiler insulation condition
+- Inspecting or boiler insulation condition

 - Repairing boiler tubes surrounded by asbestos block insulation